 Reduce, Reuse, Recycle

-When it comes to sustainablity, At Campus Dining, we take a holitic approach to our food system from pre-consumer in our venues to post-consumer after your enjoy your meal.
-We are working hard to reduce the amount of waste associated with our operations, while finding sustainable solutions to managing and diverting the waste we do generate.
+When it comes to sustainability, At Campus Dining, we take a holistic approach to our food system from pre-consumer in our venues to post-consumer after you enjoy your meal.
+We are working hard to reduce the amount of waste associated with our operations while finding sustainable solutions to managing and diverting the waste we do generate.

 - Trayless Dining: Sometimes the best solutions are the simplest.
 By removing trays from the main dining center we saw a 60% reduction in post-consumer food waste.

 - Reusables: We promote the use of reusable containers whenever possible.

 While striving to reduce the waste associated with our operations, we've undertaken a number of initiatives to responsibly manage the waste we do generate.

 - Composting: Campus Dining composts all the pre- and post-consumer waste from the Food Zoo, Food Court, UM Catering, as well as all the used coffee grounds from our coffee operations.
 The food waste is pulped, dehydrated, and then hauled to the PEAS Farm where it is incorporated into their windrow compost piles.
 Finished compost from the PEAS farm is then used to fertilize our gardens.

 - Donating: Campus Dining is a proud partner in Missoula Food Bank’s Food Circle program.
 The Food Circle program allows us to donate our excess prepared food to the food bank, which repackages it into ready-to-eat, heat, and serve meals.